XEDGit/Gcode-SimulatorV2/README.md

 ## Warnings
-This project is abandoned (waiting for V3:pray:) and his final state is not completed, there's some memory management issues in particular while handling big Gcode files, yet these are managed by the operative system in all cases
+This project is abandoned (waiting for V3:pray:) and his final state is not completed, there's some memory management issues in particular while handling big Gcode files, yet these are managed by the operative system in all known cases.
+Multiple features are present but not working, but when rateo doesn't get modified the program works mostly as expected.
 Windows version as expected is slower than Linux or Unix one, it's also not tested with latest features